 The Library and Archives offers a unique collection for scholars of women’s history, temperance, rhetoric, social reform, and social/political movements, in American and transnational contexts.
 The collection is also used by independent writers, K-12 students, undergraduate and graduate students, and genealogists.
 The Library & Archives has been cited in innumerable monographs, articles, dissertations, and films, including the Ken Burns documentary PROHIBITION.

-The Frances Willard Historical Association‘s mission includes advancing research and education through the rich body of material relating to Frances Willard and the Woman’s Christian Temperance Union held in the Frances Willard Memorial Library and Archives.
+The Center for Women’s History and Leadership‘s mission includes advancing research and education through the rich body of material relating to Frances Willard and the Woman’s Christian Temperance Union held in the Frances E. Willard Memorial Library and WCTU Archives.

 Willard kept journals continuously from the age of 16 to 31, and then from age 54 to 57—50 volumes in all.
 The original journals are fragile, and Willard’s handwriting is very difficult to decipher.
 This online resource provides access to Willard’s complete, transcribed journals for the first time.
 The fully searchable transcription makes Willard’s journal easily accessible to scholars of women’s history, rhetoric, education, and the American progressive era.
 And this easily legible online resource can be used by a new audience of History Day students, undergrads, and members of the general public.

 National History Day is a learning journey that teaches students critical thinking, writing and research skills and boosts performance across all subjects – not just history.
 To facilitate this, NHD provides a framework and curriculum materials for teachers and guidance for students.

 We are happy to open our archives to History Day researchers.

 The Library and Archives is happy to have researchers of all ages come and work with our resources.
 Please contact our archivist for an appointment using the form on the Research Request page.